mzazon/awesome-cloud-projects/aws/automated-backup-solutions/automated-backup-solutions.md

 The integration with CloudWatch and SNS creates a proactive monitoring system that alerts administrators to backup failures or capacity issues.
 This monitoring approach, combined with automated restore testing, helps organizations maintain confidence in their backup and recovery capabilities.
 The compliance monitoring through AWS Config rules ensures that backup policies meet regulatory requirements and organizational standards.

 Cost optimization is achieved through intelligent lifecycle management, automatically transitioning older backups to cheaper storage classes and deleting expired recovery points.
 The reporting capabilities provide visibility into backup compliance and storage utilization, enabling data-driven decisions about backup strategy and resource allocation.
+For enhanced security, consider implementing [AWS Backup Vault Lock](https://docs.aws.amazon.com/aws-backup/latest/devguide/vault-lock.html) which provides immutable backup protection against ransomware and accidental deletions.

-> **Tip**: Use backup vault lock features to create immutable backups that cannot be deleted before their retention period expires, providing additional protection against ransomware and accidental deletions.
+> **Tip**: Use AWS Backup Vault Lock features to create immutable backups that cannot be deleted before their retention period expires, providing additional protection against ransomware and accidental deletions.
+Vault Lock supports both governance and compliance modes for different organizational requirements.

 ## Challenge